Rain of Arrows Rogue Endgame Build Guide

 Defense

-• Damage to Crowd Controlled Enemies: This is a very powerful stat because it boosts Close Quarters Combat to add an extra damage multiplier to the build.
+• Damage to Crowd Controlled Enemies: Thanks to Close Quarters Combat this stat adds an extra damage multiplier to the build.

 • Critical Strikes: We stack Critical Strike Chance which helps us deal more damage and apply bigger poisons via Blended Poison Imbuement.

-• Vulnerable: For this build to work, we need high Vulnerable uptime, achieved with the Exploit Glyph and Prey on the Weak.
+• Vulnerable: For this build to work, we need high Vulnerable uptime, achieved with the Exploit Glyph and Subverting Stealth.

 • Energy: Rapid Fire restores its own Energy cost almost entirely when hitting a Vulnerable target.
 This allows us to freely spam our main attack and benefit from other perks such as the Preparation cooldown resets.